material-components/material-components-ios/components/NavigationDrawer/README.md

 ## Types

-While there is such a thing as a side navigation drawer, for example, we only provide bottom navigation drawers.
+Both bottom navigation drawers and side navigation drawers exist, but we only offer a bottom navigation drawer implementation.

 ## Bottom navigation drawer